robiulhussainroni/travel-journal/docs/dev-log.md

 May 05, 2026 :

-- Designed the inital layout of Travel Journal
+- Designed the initial layout of Travel Journal

-Note : I'm struggling to become consistent, but hopefully I'll overcome it.
-My goal is to finish the v1 before May 08, 2026.

 May 06, 2026 :